kaloyanninov/Kaloyans-hackpad/README.md

 Perfect for:

 * Coding shortcuts
-* CAD
-* Learning keyboard firmware
+* Learning how to write keyboard firmware

 ---

 ## Credits

-Designed and built by *()*
+* Designed and built by *(kaloyanninov)*
-Inspired by open‑source mechanical keyboard and hackpad communities (https://blueprint.hackclub.com/home).
+* Inspired by open‑source mechanical keyboard and hackpad communities (https://blueprint.hackclub.com/home).
----
-# Kaloyans-hackpad
-a mini keyboard for shortcuts